rmcgibbo/ropen/README.md

 them locally without X forwarding.
 The idea is sort of like [rmate](https://github.com/textmate/rmate).

-When you call `ropen <e.g. figure-1.png>` from within your SSH session, it'll copy the file back to your workstation and run `xdg-open` on it, so that you can see the figure.
+When you call `ropen <e.g. figure-1.png>` from within your SSH session, it'll copy the file back to your workstation and run `open` or `xdg-open`, and pop up a figure that you can see the figure.
 For small images and stuff, this is much faster than X11.

 Unlike `rmate`, this doesn't copy back the file if you edit it.
 It's purely designed for visualization.
 When `xdg-open` returns, it deletes the copy of the file.